SunXLei/EMOCDoc/content/docs/core_class/problem.md

 Calculate the constraint function values.

 This function is a virtual function which can be implemented in subclass.
 It has an empty implementation by default.
+So users can leave it alone when implementing test problems without constraints.

 <table class="emoc_doc_table" style="overflow-x: hidden">
     <tbody>